Location90 Ellen Street, Fremantle WA 6160, Australia

 JCY Architects and Urban DesignersGlenn Russell & Libby Guj

-From the architect.
+Text description provided by the architects.
 The development of this new school facility was in response to the West Australian Department of Education's new program of integrating year 7 into secondary schools for the start of 2015.
 This new Year 7 teaching facility has provided new accommodation for additional general teaching areas and associated student and staff amenities, science classrooms and additional dance studios.
 Landscaping and outdoor activity spaces surround the new facility, facilitating recreational and performance areas and external classroom environments.

 JCY Architects initial involvement in the school's masterplanning of future facilities and expansion of the school provided some forethought in the siting, access and connectivity of this facility with the school’s future expansions.